Radiation

 • Stop work and confine the spill immediately using an absorbent, enclosure, etc.

-• Call Environmental Health & Safety (EHS) at 979-862-1111 to report the incident.
-For the Health Science Center, campus contacts are found here.
+• Call Environmental Health & Safety (EHS) at 979-862-1111 or the appropriate Health Science Center contact to report the incident.
+Warn others of the hazard and isolate the area.

 • Monitor personnel during and after cleanup for contamination.